 You don’t pay your customers or fans to spread the word-of-mouth for your business.
 It turns out to be a reliable form of content as your customers provide an honest opinion about your product without you having to curate their words.

-The result of third-party efforts and your reputation from word-of-mouth is revealed while measuring the earned media value.
-Well, there’s not a one-size-fits-all formula to measure EMV, but there are three different formula models that can help you to reach somewhere meaningful.
+The result of third-party efforts and your reputation from word-of-mouth is revealed while measuring EMV.
+Well, there’s not a one-size-fits-all formula to calculate earned media value, but there are three different formula models that can help you to reach somewhere meaningful.

 ● Impression Formula